kejace/hserver-eth/static/help.md

 Pages (where supported) start from 0 and are appended to the string in the end, like `/query/block?address=xxx/2`.
 This will eventually move into the general query string.
 They are optional.

+- `/query/block/txaddress/xxxxxxxx` or `/query/block/txaddress/xxxxxxxx/2`
+- `/query/block/coinbase/xxxxxxxx` or `/query/block/coinbase/xxxxxxxx/5`
+- `/query/account/address/xxxxxxx` or `/query/account/address/xxxxxxx/12`
 - `/query/transaction/address/xxxxxxx` or `/query/transaction/address/xxxxxxx/0`

-- `/query/account/address/xxxxxxx` or `/query/account/address/xxxxxxx/12`
+- `/query/block/blockrange/lower/n1/upper/n2/` or `/query/block/blockrange/lower/n1/upper/n2/12`
-- `/query/block/txaddress/xxxxxxxx` or `/query/block/txaddress/xxxxxxxx/2`
+- `/query/block/numberrange/lower/n1/upper/n2/` or `/query/block/numberrange/lower/n1/upper/n2/12`

 ## Types of transactions